briannaschuh/s-ds492/data-preprocessing/README.md

-This a program that pre-processes the data so that it can be inputted directly into the supervised and unsupervised models.
+This a program that preprocesses the data so that it can be inputted directly into the supervised and unsupervised models.

-# Examples of how to pre-process the data:
+# Examples of how to preprocess the data:

 ## Subset a dataset

-./Preprocess subset file_name sampl_size
+./Preprocess subset file_name sample_size

 ./Preprocess subset 000webhost.txt 700000